Skip to Content

 The SEO Impact of Topic Clustering

-Correctly implemented, topic clusters can have a significant impact on SEO results in two ways.
-First, there’s an increase in site authority and overall page ranking that is conferred to sites that comprehensively cover their chosen topic(s).
+Correctly implemented topic clusters can have a significant impact on SEO results in two ways.
+First, there’s an increase in site authority and overall page ranking that’s conferred to sites that comprehensively cover their chosen topic(s).

-But really, it’s not speculation.
-At a minimum, internal linking helps distribute PageRank thus improving the SERP performance of pages that might otherwise not do as well.
+At a minimum, internal linking helps distribute PageRank, thus improving the SERP performance of pages that otherwise might not do as well.

 Topic clusters are useful regardless of your site’s size.
 If you want your site to grow, get started using topic clusters today.
 Keep in mind that the impact of content organization increases with the amount of onsite content.
 In theory, more content means greater possible coverage of a topic.
 This assumes that each post is, in fact, in-depth content.